svgdotjs/svg.js/README.md

 ## Contributing
-All contributions are very welcome but please make sure you follow the same coding style.
-Here are some guidelines.
+We love contributions.
+Did you si it?
+The word LOVE?
+Please make sure you follow the same coding style, here are some guidelines.

 ### Indentation
 We do it with __two spaces__.
-Make sure you don't start using tabs becaus then things get messy.
+Make sure you don't start using tabs because then things get messy.

 ### Avoid hairy code
 We like to keep things simple and clean, don't write anything you don't need.
 So use __single quotes__ where possible and __avoid semicolons__, we're not writing PHP here.